astralord/astralord.github.io/_posts/2022-07-25-applying-graph-neural-networks-to-kaggle-competition.md

 #### Bonus: reinforcement learning

 In my experiments, imitation learning was good enough for an agent to start making good moves, however, there was constant instability on inference.
 At some point an agent could make a ridiculously stupid move (with small probability, but nevertheless), effecting balance of the game dramatically.
-This move could never be made by an expert agent, therefore we end up with board state which neural network didn't see in training data.
+This move could've never been made by an expert agent, therefore we end up with board state which neural network didn't see in training data.
 So the chance of making wrong moves increases at each step and finally imitation agent loses.

 To tackle this issue I've tried off-policy reinforcement learning.
 The architecture of policy neural network was the same, critic neural network had similar but smaller encoder.
 Reward was +1 for winning, -1 for losing.
 I used TD($\lambda$) target $v_s$ for value prediction and policy loss with clipped importance sampling: